curl/curl/docs/cmdline-opts/range.md

 FTP and SFTP range downloads only support the simple 'start-stop' syntax (optionally with one of the numbers omitted).
 FTP use depends on the extended FTP command SIZE.

+This command line option is mutually exclusive with --continue-at: you can only use one of them for a single transfer.